JamesKaranja75/alx-system_engineering-devops./0x00-shell_basics/README.md

-Before using the file command ensure to set the magic environment variable to the path of the school.mgc
+Before using the file command ensure to set the magic environment variable